dbgroup-nagoya-u/mwcas-benchmark/README.md

 ./build/mwcas_bench --helpshort
 ```

-If you want to measure performance with a variety of paramters, we recommend the use of scripts in `bin` directory.
-You can set parameters for benchmarking by modifying `config/bench.env`.
+We prepare scripts in `bin` directory to measure performance with a variety of paramters.
+You can set parameters for benchmarking by `config/bench.env`.